Telescopes at Best Buy: Deals in stock 2025

 Refractors

 This type of telescope is ideal for beginners, offering a straightforward assembly and a lower price point.
 They do, however, tend to suffer from chromatic aberration, where bright objects appear to have a kind of halo.
 This doesn't ruin the viewing experience, so don't let this put you off too much.
+If you're just starting out, a refractor is a good way of discovering if skywatching is for you.

 Catadioptric

 Catadioptric telescopes fall into two broad categories: Maksutov-Cassegrain and Schmidt-Cassegrain.
 Schmidt-Cassegrains traditionally have bigger apertures, while Maksutov-Cassegrains usually have small apertures.
-As such, the Schmidt-Cassegrain is usually better for astrophotography and for broader views, while the Maksutov-Cassegrain is great for sharp views of planets and moons.
-Both types often come with a computerized GoTo system, which can work out which way the telescope is pointing and automatically adjust it to align with chosen targets.
+The Schmidt-Cassegrain is usually better for astrophotography and for broader views, while the Maksutov-Cassegrain is great for sharp views of planets and moons.

 Choosing a telescope

-With all these variations, it can be tricky to figure out which telescope is best for you.
 We recommend taking two main things into consideration: personal budget and what you’d prefer to view in the night sky.

-Lower budget models will usually be reflector or refractor telescopes, while catadioptrics are more expensive.
 If you’d prefer high-magnification views of planets and moons, go for either a refractor or a Maksutov-Cassegrain design.

 For views of deep-sky objects, star clusters and galaxies, opt for a reflector or a Schmidt-Cassegrain telescope.
-And if you need more detailed guidance, have a look through our piece on the best telescopes, which goes into more detail on all of the above.
+If you need more detailed guidance, have a look through our piece on the best telescopes, which goes into more detail on all of the above.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.